PA Lottery & Gambling Winnings Tax Calculator & Info

 In PA you will have to pay state income tax and federal income tax if your winnings + promo benefits are greater than your losses.
 PA gambling promotions can add up to a substantial amount of value.
 We suggest that you keep records so that you have the information at hand when it comes time to give the government its share.

 Even if taxes reduce the effective value of a promotion there is one tactic you can use to make up the shortfall.
 Apply for several welcome promos.
-No reason why you can't maintain accounts at several online casinos or sportsbooks.
+No reason why you can't maintain accounts at several Pennsylvania online casinos or sportsbooks.
 The advantage is not just the initial bonus package.
 Each brand offers daily, weekly and monthly promotions so if one of your sportsbooks hasn't got a boosted odds promo or similar for a game you want to bet on, there's a good chance another sportsbook will have just the promotion you need.

 The government will still take its pound of flesh, but you should get plenty of extra value and entertainment in if you take best advantage of PA sports betting promos.